 The target entity table companies has a Geopoint but the new CSV has two separate fields to denote location; latitude and longitude.
-The transformer makes this operation extremely simple with the concatenation operator + in Field script.
-For help with field scripts, refer to the documentation.
+The transformer makes this operation extremely simple:

 - 1. Drag the lon field into the Field script of the Geopoint Target field. - Edit the Geopoint field to accept the lat field also.
 In this case, add square brackets and the comma plus the space in the middle: [\${lon}, \${lat}].
 For information about formatting fields, refer to Elasticsearch documentation. - 3.
 Click Test transformer to check the result preview in the Target output.